SAP/ui5-tooling/rfcs/0009-ui5-project-refactoring.md

 ### Introduce "Specification" Entities

-It is proposed to introduce the umbrella term "Specification" to refer to any entity that has a configuration (specification) based on which UI5 Tooling will derive a functionality from.
+It is proposed to introduce the umbrella term "Specification" to refer to any entity that has a configuration (specification) from which UI5 Tooling can derive a functionality.

 Currently, there are two kinds of specifications: projects and extensions.
 These are again subdivided into the different types.
 For example there are projects of type application, library, theme-library and module.